wp-plugins/wp-optimize-by-xtraffic/trunk/readme.txt

   * *Optimize Image Quality* : To reduce the image file size, you can reduce value Image's Quality Bar.
 If you set value is 100, your image keep original quality and file size. ( Best Recommend value is from 80 to 90 )
   * *Rename Image Filename* : Rename your image's filename for friendly SEO
 * ***Optimize Speed*** : make page speed load amazingly fast by these features "Optimize Javascript + Optimize CSS (Style) + Optimize HTML"
+  * Optimize Cache : Make your WordPress website load faster from 80% or more.
+Prebuild cache the most visited pages.
   * Optimize Javascript :
     * Combine Javascript
     * Minify Javascript